neophob/wpc-emu/README.md

 - emulate 6809 CPU ✓

 ## CPU/ASIC Board
-- Blanking (not sure if needed)
+- Blanking ✗ (not sure if needed)
 - Diagnostics LED ✓
-- Watchdog (not sure if needed, no reboot in case of an error which make it easier to find bugs in the emu)
+- Watchdog ✗ (needed for proper bootup sequence)
 - Bit Shifter ✓
 - Memory Protection ✓
 - Time of Day Clock ✓
-- High Resolution Timer (not used, was used by alphanumeric games to do display dimming)
+- High Resolution Timer ✗ (not used, was used by alphanumeric games to do display dimming)
 - ROM Bank Switching ✓
-- RAM Bank Switching (WPC 95 only, not sure if needed, MAME does not implement it)
+- RAM Bank Switching ✗ (WPC 95 only, not sure if needed, MAME does not implement it)
 - The Switch Matrix ✓
 - External I/O ✓ (except sound)
 - Fliptronic Flipper ✓